Mountaineering

 Intro to Mountaineering

 Mountains are abundant in western Canada and provide fantastic getaways for the adventurous, but hazards do exist.
 Get off on the right foot with proper instruction from a certified guide.
 Learn rope, axe & crampon use, glacier travel, crevasse rescue, navigation, safe mountain travel and other necessary skills in this 3 day course that culminates with a peak ascent.
-Courses run at Kokanee Park based out of the Kokanee, Silver Spray Cabin or Woodbury Cabin.
+Courses are hut based at the Wapta or Columbia Icefields.

 No experience required but you should have good hiking fitness and be able to carry an overnight pack.